+II.
 General Guidelines

 Follow all applicable district policies.
-For example, you must not share confidential or proprietary information about the district or colleges therein.
+For example, do not share confidential or proprietary information about the district or colleges therein.
 Among the policies most pertinent to this discussion are those concerning government affairs, mutual respect, computer, email and Internet use, and student records.

 Everything is public.
 There is no such thing as a "private" social media site.
-Search engines can turn up your posts years later.
+Search engines can turn up posts years later.

 Be respectful.
 As a general rule, be respectful and do not post anything you would be uncomfortable saying in a public setting.
-If readers see your affiliation with FHDA, De Anza or Foothill College, they may read your words as representing the district or college, even if you provide a disclaimer saying your views are your own.
+If readers see an affiliation with FHDA, De Anza or Foothill College, they may read your words as representing the district or college, even if you provide a disclaimer saying your views are your own.

 Be transparent about your role.
 If you participate in or maintain a social media site on behalf of the district, clearly state your role and goals.

 Strive for accuracy, correcting errors quickly and visibly.
-If you have questions about whether it is appropriate to write about certain material, ask your supervisor first.
+If you have questions about whether it is appropriate to write about certain material, ask the appropriate Communications office administrator.
+The Communications offices will provide you with written direction, generally in the form of email.

 Maintain confidentiality.
 Do not post confidential, proprietary or protected health information about students, employees, patients or other members of the FHDA community.
 Use good ethical judgment.
 All federal guidelines such as FERPA, HIPAA and district policies must be observed on district or college sponsored or maintained social media sites.

 Protect your identity.
-Do not provide personal information about yourself or others that can make you or others vulnerable to scams, identity theft, or other threats.
+Do not provide personal information about yourself or others that may make you or others vulnerable to scams, identity theft, or other threats.

 Moderate comments and discussions.
 By their nature, social networking sites are participatory and involve sharing among multiple users.
 However, it is important to monitor live discussions for off-topic or abusive comments.
 Actively moderate comments and be transparent about doing so.